Characteristics and Symptoms of Drug Addictions

 - Drugs were involved in 43 percent of fatal automobile accidents in 2015, which surpasses the percentage of crashes that involved alcohol consumption.

-The consequences of continued drug abuse highlight the urgency and importance of addiction treatment, which can offer a lifeline to those who are the brink of disaster.
+The consequences of continued substance abuse highlight the urgency and importance of drug addiction treatment, which can offer a lifeline to those who are the brink of disaster.

 Diagnosis and Treatment for Drug Addiction